ag143/workshop/Az Fundamentals/AZ900_fundamentals_learnPath.md

 - When you delete a resource group, all the resources on it are also deleted

 #### Compute
-Azure Service Fabric: Cluster management for VMs that run containerized services.Distributed systems platform that runs in Azure or on-premises.
+Azure Service Fabric: Cluster management for VMs that run containerized services.
+Distributed systems platform that runs in Azure or on-premises.
-Azure Batch: Managed service for parallel and high-performance computing applications.
-Azure Container Instances: Containerized apps run on Azure without provisioning servers or VMs.

-Azure Function
-- an event-driven serverless computing platform
-- can solve complex orchestration problems
-- to develop serverless applications

 #### Networking
-Azure Virtual Network: Connects VMs to incoming virtual private network (VPN) connections

 Azure Load Balancer: Balances inbound and outbound connections to applications or service endpoints.

-Azure Application Gateway: Accesses Azure Virtual Networks through high-performance VPN gateways.

 Azure DNS: Provides ultra-fast DNS responses and ultra-high domain availability.

-Azure Content Delivery Network:Delivers high-bandwidth content to customers globally.
+Azure Content Delivery Network: Delivers high-bandwidth content to customers globally.

 Azure DDoS Protection: Protects Azure-hosted applications from distributed denial of service (DDOS) attacks.

-Azure Traffic Manager:Distributes network traffic across Azure regions worldwide.
+Azure Traffic Manager: Distributes network traffic across Azure regions worldwide.

-Azure ExpressRoute:Connects to Azure over high-bandwidth dedicated secure connections.
+Azure ExpressRoute: Connects to Azure over high-bandwidth dedicated secure connections.
 - transfer data from your on-premises datacenter to Azure Public Cloud
 - not charged for inbound data transfer

-Azure Network Watcher:Monitors and diagnoses network issues by using scenario-based analysis.
+Azure Network Watcher: Monitors and diagnoses network issues by using scenario-based analysis.

-Azure Firewall:Implements high-security, high-availability firewall with unlimited scalability.
+Azure Firewall: Implements high-security, high-availability firewall with unlimited scalability.

-Azure Virtual WAN:Creates a unified wide area network (WAN) that connects local and remote sites.
+Azure Virtual WAN: Creates a unified wide area network (WAN) that connects local and remote sites.

 #### Storage
-Azure Blob storage:Storage service for very large objects, such as video files or bitmaps.
+Azure Blob storage: Storage service for very large objects, such as video files or bitmaps.

-Azure File storage:File shares that can be accessed and managed like a file server.
+Azure File storage: File shares that can be accessed and managed like a file server.

-Azure Queue storage:A data store for queuing and reliably delivering messages between applications.
+Azure Queue storage: A data store for queuing and reliably delivering messages between applications.

-Azure Table storage:Table storage is a service that stores non-relational structured data (also known as structured NoSQL data) in the cloud, providing a key/attribute store with a schemaless design.
+Azure Table storage: Table storage is a service that stores non-relational structured data (also known as structured NoSQL data) in the cloud, providing a key/attribute store with a schemaless design.

 Azure Data Lake: storage repository suitable for holding large amounts of data.
 With 30TB of data stored, the data lake can scale up to terabytes and petabytes of data.

-characteristics:
+characteristics of Storage:
 - **Durable** and highly available with redundancy and replication.
 - **Secure** through automatic encryption and role-based access control.
 - **Scalable** with virtually unlimited storage.